Register for kindergarten or accept an offer

 There will always be enough kindergarten places across all the kindergartens in Cardinia Shire.
 We work with the kindergartens and the Victorian Government to make sure there are enough facilities and places to cater for demand.

-If there is a high demand for first preference places at a particular program, priority is given to:
+If there is a high demand for first preference places at a particular program, priority is given as identified in the Victorian Government Kindergarten Guide to:

 - children of Aboriginal and Torres Strait Islander background